Eye of the Devil: Plot

-Philippe de Montfaucon, Marquis de Bellenac, the hereditary owner of an ancient estate in Bordeaux whose vineyards have produced no fruit for three years, lives in Paris with his devoted wife Catherine and two young children, Jacques and Antoinette.
+Philippe de Montfaucon, Marquis de Bellenac, (Note: Although the Turner Classic Movies website gives the name of the estate as "Bellac", this is an error.
+It appears on the Festival banner and is pronounced by many characters.
+The New York Timess review of the original book gives the name of the estate as Bellac.
+This may be the source of this error.) the hereditary owner of an ancient estate in Bordeaux, lives in Paris with his devoted wife Catherine and two young children, Jacques and Antoinette.
 He is abruptly summoned to Bellenac, where a sinister priest gives him a strange amulet.
-After their son, Jacques, dreams that his father needs him, the Marquise takes their children to the chateau.
+After Jacques dreams that his father needs him, the Marquise take their children to the chateau.
 When they arrive, archer Christian de Caray shoots a dove, which then falls at Catherine's feet.
-Upon questioning, Philippe's aunt Estelle observes that Christian is "a very wicked boy" and his sister Odile is "no better".
-Estelle dismisses Catherine, telling her maid "This time, I can't be involved."
+Upon questioning, Philippe's aunt Estelle observes that Christian and his sister Odile are "very wicked".
+Estelle later dismisses Catherine.

 Late at night, Catherine discovers Odile and Christian ceremoniously carrying the impaled dove into a candlelit room where robed figures sit.
 They present the dove first to an altar whose cross resembles the amulet and then to the figure sitting at the head.
 The doors close in Catherine's face, and an old man warns her to take her children and never return.

-Philippe is quick to dismiss Catherine's concerns—the valley is steeped in ancient superstition.
-He speaks of his family's 1000-year history in Bellenac and the grave responsibilities he thus has.
+Philippe is quick to dismiss Catherine's concerns—the valley is steeped in superstition.
+He speaks of his family's 1000-year history in Bellenac and the responsibility he has.
 His aunt tells him she would "rather die" than "say anything" to Catherine, and begs him to flee.
 Meanwhile, Odile enchants Jacques by changing a toad into a dove.
-Catherine is quick to pick up on the unusual fixation of Christian and Odile on her son, and grows increasingly disturbed by their increasing presence in his company.
+Catherine questions the unusual fixation of Christian and Odile on her son, and grows increasingly disturbed by their increasing presence.

 A family friend, Jean-Claude, helps Catherine discover the Montfaucon history: twenty-two of the heads of the family have died in "mysterious circumstances", going back to the 1200s.
 Meanwhile, Philippe visits the blighted vineyards and returns to learn that Catherine has ridden out to the tomb of Edouard de Montfaucon.
 There she finds a carving matching a painting in the chateau and an inscription referring to twelve dancers.
-Emerging from the mausoleum, she is pursued by robed figures, faints, and revives in her bed.
+Emerging from the mausoleum, she is pursued by robed figures, faints, and awakens in her bed.
 Philippe gives her a sedative and kisses her.